DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ![deva_install](../public/assets/images/deva.gif)

-We also provide an invoke task to perform some sanity checks and enable some tools.
-To use it you can run:
+Datadog also provides an invoke task to perform some sanity checks and enable some tools.
+To use it, run:

 ```shell
 > deva setup